Tus1688/tus1688.github.io/docs/Project/Mini ERP/index.md

 4. I don't have self confidence to say that this application is 100% secure (**I am not a security expert**).
 :::

+### Analysis Phase
+At the beginning of the project, We began with interviewing the client, and then we did a lot of research about the system that we are going to build.
+Time is the most important factor in this project, so we must be able to deliver the system as soon as possible.
+We also need to make sure that the system is secure and easy to use.

 <details><summary>Features</summary>
 <p>